A Scanner Darkly (film): Music

-The score (more than an hour's worth is in the film) was provided by Austin, Texas-based composer Graham Reynolds.
+The score (more than an hour's worth is in the film) was provided by Austin, Texas–based composer Graham Reynolds.
 Linklater approached Reynolds in 2003 after a club performance and suggested Reynolds create the score for A Scanner Darkly.

 Linklater and Reynolds had worked previously on Live from Shiva's Dance Floor, a 20-minute short featuring Timothy "Speed" Levitch.

 The composition and recording process took over one and a half years (the unusual time allotment was due to the film's time-consuming animation process) and was done in Reynolds' east Austin home, in his bedroom.
 It is not a synthesized score; all the instruments except electric guitar and bass were acoustic, though many were transformed through effects.
 The film also includes clips of four Radiohead songs—"Fog", "Skttrbrain (Four Tet Mix)", "The Amazing Sounds of Orgy", "Pulk/Pull Revolving Doors" (although it appears uncredited)—and one Thom Yorke solo song, "Black Swan".
 An early test screening featured an all-Radiohead soundtrack.

 The album is available from Lakeshore Records and includes the score by Graham Reynolds featuring the Golden Arm Trio.
 Additionally, the CD includes exclusive remixes of Graham's music by DJ Spooky and Jack Dangers (Meat Beat Manifesto).
 After finishing the film, Reynolds set to work on remixing the surround sound music into stereo.
 He then selected 44 minutes out of the film score in order to craft a listening CD while attempting to retain some feel of the arc of the film.
 Some of the shorter cues were assembled into longer CD tracks.
 The soundtrack to A Scanner Darkly was released on June 27, 2006.

 Reception

 Box office

-A Scanner Darkly opened in 17 theaters and grossed $391,672 for a per-theater average of $23,039.
+A Scanner Darkly opened in 17 theaters and grossed $391,672 in its first weekend for a per-theater average of $23,039.
 The film saw some expansion in later weeks, but ultimately was about $1 million short of earning back its $8.7 million production budget.
 It grossed $5.5 million in North America and $2.1 million elsewhere.